TakeprofitTechnology/ReleaseNotes/GL Risk Panel.md

 ## Version 1.20 (30 September, 2023)
 ### Changes
 Horizontal scroling has been removed;
-Internal change: For calculation positions on coverage account now we use the current positions volume for a symbol per deals
+Internal change: For calculation positions on coverage account now we use the current positions volume for a symbol per deals.

 ## Version 1.18-19 (25 September, 2023)
 ### Changes